Ian Bigford

 See the codebases:

-This mirrors what we see in practice: performance can degrade across new generators, prompts, speakers, microphones, rooms, and codecs.
-Commercial systems and models fine‑tuned on Deepfake‑Eval‑2024 perform better than off‑the‑shelf open‑source models but still trail expert forensic analysts [arXiv:2503.02857].
+This mirrors what I see in practice: performance degrades across new generators, new speakers, different microphones, different rooms, different codecs.
+Commercial systems do better than off‑the‑shelf open‑source models but still trail expert forensic analysts.

 I'm working to close this gap by: